thecharlieblake/blog/_posts/2020-11-19-feedforward.md

 What we really care about here is the degree to which the size of the gradient shrinks when the outputs of the layer are towards the extremes.
 We call this phenomenon *saturation*, and it leads to very slow learning in cases where we have predictions that are incorrect by a large amount[^3].

-[^3]: sigmoid activation combined with MSE has *exactly* this problem.
+[^3]: Sigmoid activation combined with MSE has *exactly* this problem.
 See how the left extreme of [this graph](https://www.wolframalpha.com/input/?i=d%2Fdx+%28sigmoid%28x%29-1%29%5E2) (the derivative of the MSE) tends to 0, whereas in our case it tends to -1.

 The derivative of the cost function with respect to $z$ are simply:

 $$
 \frac{d}{dz} J(\theta) = \begin{cases}
 -\sigma(-z) = \sigma(z)-1, & y=1\\
 \sigma(z), & y=0
 \end{cases}
 $$

 In the case of a very wrong input for a positive label ($y=1, z \to -\infty$), we have $\sigma(z) = 0$  so the derivative tends to $-1$; for a very wrong negative label the derivative tends to $1$.

 This is exactly the behaviour we want: large gradients for very wrong predictions (although not too large).
 Conversely, the gradient for good predictions tends to zero in both cases.
 Learning will only slow down for this layer when we get close to the right answer!